-The School Nurse is Denise Schooley and Health Assistant is Hannah Andrade.
+The School Nurses are is Hannah Andrade and Marjaan Khan.

-The Safety Coordinator is Mike Johnson
+The Safety Coordinator is Dorion Simmons.

 Some faculty also serve as Master Teachers and work closely with the Headmaster with curricular, teacher-mentoring, and administrative tasks.
 The Headmaster, then, functions as the Head of the Master Teachers.